Blue Star Elementary Annual Ed. Report

 THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN

-Social/Emotional - Because of the pandemic, we do not have some of the student perception data that we have had in the past.
-We are continuing to focus on our Positive Action SEL curriculum.
+- Social/Emotional - We are continuing to focus on our Positive Action SEL curriculum.

 Hamilton Community Schools’ core curriculum is based on the Michigan Content Standards.
 These include the basic learning goals for students in the areas of math, reading, writing, science, social studies, physical education, art, and music.
 We also integrate the Skills 4 Success Framework: technology literacy, collaboration & global thinking, communication, critical thinking and problem solving, flexibility and adaptability, ethical citizenship, and personal accountability.
 All students have access to Hamilton’s core curriculum.
 Support is provided, as needed, through a variety of supportive services including special education, Title I (in Title I schools), MTSS, summer school and individually planned accommodations.
 Information about the core curriculum is available on the district website at www.hamiltonschools.us.